Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

     }
     ```

-4. Create a resource to manage client SSL profiles on a BIG-IP from the F5 partition ([learn more aboout this configuration here](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs/resources/bigip_ltm_profile_client_ssl)):
+4. Create a resource to manage client SSL profiles on a BIG-IP from the F5 partition ([learn more about this configuration here](https://registry.terraform.io/providers/F5Networks/bigip/latest/docs/resources/bigip_ltm_profile_client_ssl)):

     ```
     resource "bigip_ltm_profile_client_ssl" "my_profile" {